 Close to two decades later, it’s hard not to call him right.
 Organizations are looking to the massive amounts of data they're collecting and generating to become fully digital, they’re using the cloud to process and store all that data, and they’re turning to new wireless technologies like 5G to power data-hungry applications such as artificial intelligence (AI) and machine learning.

 In this episode of Business Lab, Roese walks through this confluence of technologies and its future outcomes.
-For example, autonomous vehicles are developing fast, but fully driverless cars aren’t plying are streets yet.
+For example, autonomous vehicles are developing fast, but fully driverless cars aren’t plying the streets yet.
 And they won’t until they tap into a “collaborative compute model”—smart devices that plug into a combination of cloud and edge-computing infrastructure to provide “effectively infinite compute.”

 “One of the biggest problems isn't making the device smart; it's making the device smart and efficient in a scalable system,” Roese says.